caioaamaral/ros-BirMacros/README.md

 2. Use `workspace init name_ws` to catkin config and catkin init ~/workspaces/name_ws.

-**obs: An alias `name_ws` will be generated to switch to your new workspace and source its environment.
+**obs: An alias `name_ws` will be generated.
+You can use it to switch to your new workspace and source its environment.
 Every time you use a macro generated alias, it will first reset the environment and source the new one.**

 3. Just type `name_ws` whenever you want to source ~/workspaces/name_ws/devel/setup.bash